 Dish not to miss – Tonkotsu is their star dish.
 It is salty, opaque, richly flavoured and incredibly addictive.
-Through in those al dente noodles and you have a perfect savoury dish
+Throw in those al dente noodles and you have a perfect savoury dish

-On the Bab – 9a Archer St, Soho, London W1D 7AX
+On the Bab – 9a Archer Street, Soho, London W1D 7AX

-There is one reason that we have no photos of the food in On The bab.
-We have never let it sit on the table long enough to snap one!
+There is one reason that we have no photos of the food in On the Bab.
+We have never let it sit on the table long enough to snap any!
 After visiting Korea in 2017 and becoming utterly addicted to Korean Food, we had been looking for a spot in London to satisfy our cravings.
 The KFC (Korean Food Chicken) here is excellent!
 Choose a big portion and several different kinds of sauce.
 You will be as addicted as we are from the second bite!
 Get a bottle of soju and lose yourself in a sticky, boozy evening of fun.

 Bibimbap is of the national dishes of South Korea.
 Sitting on a base of rice you will find a collection of elegantly sliced vegetables, meats or seafood.
 Top it with a raw egg and prepare to stir like crazy.
 BiBim means to mix up, and that is exactly what you need to do.
 Every bite will be slightly different but they should all be delicious.
 You can add as much gochujang (chill pepper paste) as you like, meaning you can have a bowl that is delicately flavoured, or one that can blow your head off.